barryclark/jekyll-now/_posts/2020-08-28-Making-a-professional-website.md

 ## Create your website

 Creating a website using [GitHub Pages](https://pages.github.com) is free and also fairly easy.
-First, you will want to have a [GitHub](https://github.com) account, so head over there and create one.
+First, you will want to have a [GitHub](https://github.com){:target="_blank"} account, so head over there and create one.
 Once you have one, it is as easy as creating your own repository.
 I am going to give you two approaches.
 In the next steps, we can either create a website from scratch or use Jekyll.
 Personally, I like Jekyll since it is simpler and has built-in tools for creating content, but others may want to use their own setup.
-Skip to the Jekyll section if you want to use Jekyll.
+Skip to the [Jekyll section](## Using Jekyll) if you want to use Jekyll.

 >Jekyll is a static site generator with built-in support for GitHub Pages and a simplified build process.
 Jekyll takes Markdown and HTML files and creates a complete static website based on your choice of layouts.
 Jekyll supports Markdown and Liquid, a templating language that loads dynamic content on your site.
-For more information, see [Jekyll](https://jekyllrb.com).
+For more information, see [Jekyll](https://jekyllrb.com){:target="_blank"}.

 ## Setup

-[Create a new repository](https://github.com/new) in your GitHub profile.
+[Create a new repository](https://github.com/new){:target="_blank"} in your GitHub profile.
 In the repository name section, type in `yourusername.github.io`, where `yourusername` is your username.
 My username is `danhtruong`, so I would type in, `danhtruong.github.io`.

 ![]({{ site.baseurl }}/images/Making-a-professional-website/making_a_repo.png)

 Now you can go on over to your new website and view it.
 You just need to type in the name of your repository.
 For me it would be, `danhtruong.github.io`.

 It is as simple as that.
 You will want to start setting up an _index.html_ and additional content for your website.
 Here is a [tutorial](https://www.w3schools.com/howto/howto_make_a_website.asp) if you are not familiar with using html.
+You can add these files to your repository.

 ![]({{ site.baseurl }}/images/Making-a-professional-website/new_repo.png)

 ## Using Jekyll

 I prefer [Jekyll](https://github.com/jekyll/jekyll) since it can generate a website for you as well as provide tools for content creation.
-You can install it using command line, but forking [Jekyll Now](https://github.com/barryclark/jekyll-now), a repository with Jekyll already set up, would be easier.
+You can install it using command line, but forking [Jekyll Now](https://github.com/barryclark/jekyll-now){:target="_blank"}, a repository with Jekyll already set up, would be easier.
 You can follow the `readme.md` on this or continue below.

-Go to the [Jekyll Now](https://github.com/barryclark/jekyll-now) page and click on fork.
+Go to the [Jekyll Now](https://github.com/barryclark/jekyll-now){:target="_blank"} page and click on fork.
 Soon you should have a repository similar to mine.

 Edit the _config.yml_ file and add your site name and description.
 There are also many other possible options that you can edit as well.

 ![]({{ site.baseurl }}/images/Making-a-professional-website/config.png)

+Let's create your first blog post.
 You can edit the file, `/_posts/2014-3-3-Hello-World.md`.

 Alternatively, you can create a new file and type `/_posts/2020-8-28-Hello-World.md` into the name section.
 Add the [front matter](https://jekyllrb.com/docs/front-matter/) by typing the following.